-- 56. Just like it is legal error to define consent in a manner inconsistent with state law, it is error to presume it exists.
+- 63. Just like it is legal error to define consent in a manner inconsistent with state law, it is error to presume it exists.
 As discussed above, consent arises when two sets of parties affirmatively assent to something.
 See 1 Voss on Delaware Contract Law § 2.05 (citing Loveman v.
 The NuSmile, Inc., C.A.
-No. 08C-08-223 MJB, memo. op. at \7 (Del.
+No. 08C-08-223 MJB, memo. op. at 7 (Del.
 Super.
 Ct.
 Mar.
 31, 2009) (Brady, J.)).
 A party seeking to include non-debtor releases in a bankruptcy plan must show that they are consensual.
 To do so, state law requires that mutually agreeing third parties must come forward, state their consent affirmatively, and ask the court to memorialize their consent in a plan.
-Nothing in the Code authorizes bankruptcy courts to extinguish claims by inferring consent outside the bounds of state law. - 57.
-The Debtors propose that the Third-Party Releases in the Plan, which benefit numerous non-debtors that are Released Parties, bind: (a) all parties who vote to accept the Plan, unless they check an opt-out box on the returned ballot; (b) those who vote to reject the Plan, unless they check an opt-out box on the returned ballot; (c) all creditors in voting classes who abstain from voting and do not check an opt-out box on a returned ballot; (d) claimants or holders of interests in non-voting classes who are deemed to accept the plan, unless they complete and return an opt-out election form; (e) claimants or holders of interests in non-voting classes who are deemed to reject the plan, unless they complete and return an opt-out election; and (f) unclassified claims.
-Because the Plan forces third-party releases on these parties without their affirmative consent, the releases are non-consensual and cannot be approved under Purdue.
+Nothing in the Code authorizes bankruptcy courts to extinguish claims by inferring consent outside the bounds of state law. - 64.
+The Debtors propose that the Third-Party Releases in the Combined Plan, which benefit numerous non-debtors that are Released Parties, bind: (a) all parties who vote to accept the Combined Plan, unless they check an opt-out box on the returned ballot; (b) those who vote to reject the Combined Plan, unless they check an opt-out box on the returned ballot; (c) all creditors in voting classes who abstain from voting and do not check an opt-out box on a returned ballot; (d) claimants or holders of interests in non-voting classes who are deemed to accept the Combined Plan, unless they complete and return an opt-out election form; (e) claimants or holders of interests in non-voting classes who are deemed to reject the Combined Plan, unless they complete and return an opt-out election; and (f) unclassified claims.6